 About Me

-Hello! 😊👋 I am a postdoctoral research fellow at the National University of Singapore Saw Swee Hock School of Public Health.
-As a mixed-methods public health socio-behavioral researcher, my expertise primarily lies in 1) family-led and community-led approaches to equitable health promotion, 2) cardiovascular disease risk factors and behaviors (particularly diet), and 3) the health of Asian, immigrant, and racial/ethnic minority populations.
-Click on the icons below to learn more about my work, and email me if you'd like to connect!
+Hello!
+I am an Assistant Professor at the National University of Singapore Saw Swee Hock School of Public Health.
+As a mixed-methods health behavioral researcher, my expertise primarily lies in 1) family-led and community-led approaches to equitable health promotion, 2) cardiovascular disease risk factors and behaviors (particularly diet), and 3) the health of Asian, immigrant, and racial/ethnic minority populations.

 As tri-national citizen of Australia, the US, and Pakistan and fluent speaker of English, Mandarin Chinese, and Urdu, I am particularly passionate about developing community-sensitive and community-engaged approaches to health research.